 Saint Columbkille Partnership School is dedicated to the care of the whole child-emotionally, spiritually, socially and physically.
-To that end, we have a school nurse on site who is trained to evaluate and treat students when the need arises.
+To that end, we have school nurses on site who are trained to evaluate and treat students when the need arises.

 Student Illness or Injury

 1. Fever.
 Any oral temperature of 100.4° Fahrenheit or axillary temperature of 99.4 or higher constitutes a fever.
 Your child should be fever free, without medication, for 24 hours before returning to school.
 Please do not treat a fever with medication and send your child to school.

 2. Vomiting and/or diarrhea.
 Your child should stay home from school for 24 hours from the LAST episode of diarrhea and/or vomiting.